-- analysing data using computer modelling software
+- analyse data using computer modelling software

-- developing prototypes
+- develop prototypes

 At senior level, the work is likely to involve more innovative research or greater management responsibility.
 The latter will call for a range of additional skills that are not necessarily part of the routine work of a materials engineer.

 - Starting salaries for materials engineers range from £20,000 to £26,000.

 - With experience, this rises to between £27,000 and £55,000.